yaicon-5th-team-otb/yaicon-our-topic-is-blank/README.md

 </p>

 This repository implements a research topic generation framework designed for YAICON, a conference organized by [YAI](<https://github.com/yonsei-YAI>) at Yonsei University.
 The framework was developed to help generate high-quality research topics across various AI subfields, supporting students in ideating innovative and impactful research ideas.

 It builds upon the baseline work found in [this repository](<https://github.com/NoviScl/AI-Researcher/tree/main>), which provides the foundation for generating novel research ideas using AI.

 The system accepts a research domain or theme described in natural language as input and outputs a ranked list of potential project proposals.
 Each proposal provides a detailed research topic, enabling students to select a direction for their project with minimal additional effort.

-Inspired by the same study that compared AI and human ideation abilities, this framework aims to empower YAICON participants to leverage AI in generating novel and valuable research topics in the field of artificial intelligence.

 <p align="center">
  <img src = "./overview.png">